 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Shelbyville, A. T. (approx. 3.7 miles away); Nabors Cemetery (approx. 3.9 miles away); The Founding of Alabaster / Siluria (approx. 4½ miles away); Benton Family Cemetery (approx. 4.8 miles away); Harmony Graveyard (approx. 5.6 miles away); Helena, Alabama (approx. 5.6 miles away); Central Iron Works (approx. 5.6 miles away); Helena Freight House & Depot (approx. 5.7 miles away).

 Credits.
 This page was last revised on July 25, 2018.
-This page originally submitted on August 15, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 377 times since then and 32 times this year.
+It was originally submitted on August 15, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 452 times since then and 22 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on August 15, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.